Magellan expedition: Arrival in Brazil

 On 29 November, the fleet reached the approximate latitude of Cape Saint Augustine.
 The coastline of Brazil (which Pigafetta refers to as Verzin in his diary, after the Italian term for brazilwood) had been known to the Spanish and Portuguese since about 1500, and in the intervening decades, European powers (particularly Portugal) had been sending ships to Brazil to collect valuable brazilwood.
-The Armada carried a map of the Brazilian coastline, the Livro da Marinharia (the "Book of the Sea"), and also had a crew member, the Concepcións pilot, João Lopes Carvalho, who had previously visited Rio de Janeiro.
+The Armada carried a map of the Brazilian coastline, the Livro da Marinharia (the "Book of Seamanship"), and also had a crew member, the Concepcións pilot, João Lopes Carvalho, who had previously visited Rio de Janeiro.
 Carvalho was enlisted to lead the fleet's navigation down the Brazilian coastline to Rio, aboard the Trinidad, and also helped communicate with the locals, as he had some rudimentary knowledge of their Guarani language.

 On 13 December, the fleet reached Rio de Janeiro.
 Though nominally Portuguese territory, they maintained no permanent settlement there at the time.
 Seeing no Portuguese ships in the harbour, Magellan knew it would be safe to stop.
 Pigafetta wrote of a coincidence of weather that caused the armada to be warmly received by the indigenous people:

 It is to be known that it happened that it had not rained for two months before we came there, and the day that we arrived it began to rain, on which account the people of the said place said that we came from heaven, and had brought the rain with us, which was great simplicity, and these people were easily converted to the Christian faith.

 The fleet spent 13 days in Rio, during which they repaired their ships, stocked up on water and food (such as yam, cassava, and pineapple), and interacted with the locals.
 The expedition had brought with them a great quantity of trinkets intended for trade, such as mirrors, combs, knives and bells.
 The locals readily exchanged food and local goods (such as parrot feathers) for such items.
 The crew also found they could purchase sexual favours from the local women.
-Historian Ian Cameron described the crew's time in Rio as "a saturnalia of feasting and lovemaking".
+Historian Ian Cameron described the crew's time in Rio as "a saturnalia of feasting and lovemaking."

 On 27 December, the fleet left Rio de Janeiro.
 Pigafetta wrote that the natives were disappointed to see them leave, and that some followed them in canoes trying to entice them to stay.
+Just before sailing, Magellan replaced Antonio de Coca, the fleet accountant who had briefly assumed command of San Antonio from Cartagena, with the inexperienced Álvaro de Mezquita who originally had shipped out aboard the flagship from Seville as a mere supernumerary.